 Now, suppose that several things change:

 These new conditions have several consequences.
-For starters, the reduced weight will lower the stalling speed.
-Extending the flaps lowers the stalling speed some more.
+For starters, the reduced weight will lower the stall speed.
+Extending the flaps lowers the stall speed some more.
 This is indicated by the black line, which moves to the left as we go from figure 17.6 to figure 17.7.

 The amount of torque developed by the engine depends on altitude in the same way as before, and is unaffected by the weight, flaps, and other variations.
 The amount of force the rudder can produce is also unaffected.
 Therefore the magenta curve is the same in the two figures.